MyParcelCOM/docs/content/api/resources/shipments.md

 ### Items

-You can include items even if no customs information is required.
-This way you can view the shipment contents in our back office.
+Items can be included even if no customs information is required.
+This way the shipment contents can be viewed in our back office.

 Attribute           | Description
 ------------------- | -----------